vincenzocoia/vincenzocoia.github.io/_posts/20171221-first_post.md

 - Stories about my hikes in British Columbia
 - How and why to use copulas for regression/machine learning

 I hope you'll find this website/blog useful.
 Have you had the itch to write for the public?
-Please share your experience and feedback in the comments section below!
+Please share your experience and your feedback in the comments section below!

 {% if page.comments %}
 <div id="disqus_thread"></div>